centralbarbarioli/namesilo_ddns/README.md

 # namesilo_ddns version 2.2
 Dynamic DNS record update with NameSilo.

 This is a shell script to update Namesilo's DNS record when IP changed.
 Set to run this script as cronjob in your system.

-Previous version tested in Fedora 23, CentOS 7 and Ubuntu 14.04+.
+Previous version was tested in Fedora 23, CentOS 7 and Ubuntu 14.04+.

 Portablity fixes mean it should work anywhere, but definitely works on FreeBSD.
 Please report test results.